- Barajar

 Real Application Clusters (RAC), where multiple instances open one database.

 Streams, where multiple Oracle servers propagate transactions between each other.
+Data guard, where a primary database updates a standby database. |

 Required SGA data structures